Jaydee8652/EspressoBatch/README.md

 In the repository:
 ```
 -Create a new .csv file called 'sheet.csv' in the home directory
--Create a new .txt file called 'sheet_flag.txt' in the home directory containing the string 'True'
+-Create a new .txt file called 'sheet_flag.txt' in the home directory, containing the string 'True'
 ```

 Finally run the following command to populate the .csv with headers: